Figures reveal Scotland's alcohol related addiction problems

 If you are already thinking about treatment for your alcohol consumption, then you have admitted that you have a problem and need help, which is a significant first step.
-Our nationwide network of specialist consultants, hospitals, clinics and therapists has treated thousands of people to overcome their alcohol addiction successfully.
+Our nationwide network of specialist consultants, hospitals, clinics and therapists have helped thousands of people to overcome their alcohol addiction successfully.

-At the Priory Hospital Glasgow our personalised treatment programmes include a free initial assessment as well as 12 months of aftercare and family support.
-Abstinence can be a long and difficult journey, but by using the 12-step model of recovery and a comprehensive support network, we have demonstrated that treatment can work.
+At Priory Hospital Glasgow, our personalised treatment programmes include a free initial assessment as well as 12 months of aftercare and family support.
+Abstinence can be a long and difficult journey, but by using the 12-Step model of recovery and a comprehensive support network, we have demonstrated that treatment can work.

 In addition, we provide specialist programmes to tackle any emotional issues which are hindering your recovery process, such as the trauma reduction programme.
-Where necessary, such as for individuals who experience significant withdrawal symptoms, we also provide medically assisted detox rehab programmes.
+Where necessary, such as for individuals who experience significant alcohol withdrawal symptoms, we also provide medically assisted withdrawal alcohol detox programmes.

 Anyone worried about their drinking habits should seek advice and support from their GP in the first instance.
-If necessary, GPs can refer you to the Priory Hospital Glasgow for further assessment and help.
-Alternatively speak to one of our team about referring yourself.
+If necessary, GPs can refer you to Priory Hospital Glasgow for further assessment and help.
+Alternatively, speak to one of our team about referring yourself.